tjssu/diystat/README.md

 # diystat
-Do It Yourself Intoductory Probability and Statistics
+Do It Yourself Introductory Probability and Statistics

 To install the "diystat" package, you need to install the "devtools" package first by typing